Thirroul, New South Wales: Commerce & services

 The town's major commercial area lies between an area just north of Bulli Pass, where the Princes Highway splits to form the Lawrence Hargrave Drive, to Thirroul Station, over the bridge and past the main centre and the Anita's Theatre building.
 Supermarkets include a Coles and IGA.
 Thirroul is steadily growing in population, and many new shops are added regularly.
 Many cafes now exist in Thirroul's main commercial area, adding to its popularity as a seaside holiday town.
-The Beaches Hotel (originally the Thirroul Rex Hotel) and Ryans Hotel are lively pubs for locals and tourists alike, both located on the main road.
 Thirroul has many fashion, gift and lifestyle shops along the main streets.
 Thirroul is also home to King's Theatre (1913), which underwent large-scale renovations in 2006/2007 and was renamed to Anita's Theatre by the developer John Comelli, in honour of his late wife.
 Anita's Theatre was for sale as of May 2010 but was purchased for 1.05 million dollars in 2011 by a Balgownie business man.
 The boutique clothing and jewellery shops, florists, supermarkets, news agencies and other shopping essentials make it the main shopping area for the northern suburbs of Wollongong.
 Thirroul also has a sub-branch of the Returned and Services League of Australia (RSL).

 Thirroul is part of the Northern Illawarra Chamber of Commerce, which was established in 1996 and is recognised as an official body by the Wollongong City Council.
 Its aim is to promote the identity of the Northern Illawarra in co-operation with local business owners, the residents community, and government and tourism bodies to generate local business growth for the region.